25 Most Futuristic U.S. Colleges and Universities

 The design concept was embraced by the university’s leadership, which perfectly aligns with its mission to be the catalyst for the development of knowledge.
 This was an interesting thought since it happened in a school where engineering and architecture were not offered.

 Following the design’s approval, other elements were integrated into the process, such as lighting, structure, sustainability and comfort, safety, and maintenance and operation.
-Ultimately, students will enjoy the benefits of a place that is modern and conducive for study.
+Ultimately, students will enjoy the benefits of a place that is modern and conducive to study.

 Browning Hall Interdisciplinary Science Building